Keto Cream Cheese Waffles with Almond Flour

 - Fat: 10.2 grams

-Keto cream cheese waffles don’t use mozzarella cheese.
+Keto Waffles with cream cheese don’t use mozzarella cheese while it’s the main ingredient for chaffles.
 As a result, they are lighter, fluffier, less crispy, and not as dry as sweet chaffle recipes.

 In fact, chaffle recipes can get very dry and hard if overbaked, even just for 1 minute.
 This is because they use lots of cheese that hardens as the waffle cools down.